lrea17/Ski-Resort-Booking-Application-21/README.md

   create a new guest and book a reservation for that same guest by adding a pass to their account.
 Employees will also be able to look up existing guests by their unique account id number to make a reservation for that existing guest.
   Similarly, they will be able to look up a guest by their account id to cancel an existing reservation, which will unexpired their last used pass and make it available for the next time they would like to book.
+The users will be able to lookup an existing guest and view the number of days skied by viewing the number of expired passes they have.
   Lastly, the users will be able to look up existing guests by their account id and permanently delete them from the system.
 All guests created will have a unique account id which is used in multiple instances to make changes to the guest's account.
 At this point, adding a pass to the guest account under their list of expired passes is “the reservation”.
+An expired pass is the equivalent to a day skied.
 A guest must have a current unexpired pass on their account to make a reservation.
 If they do not have one, a new one will be created and used to make the reservation.

 - **Assumptions**
   Right now, the application does what I have described above.
 I am assuming that the employees will always be inputting the correct characters required into the input fields.
 I recognize in a real-life scenario, this may not be true but for this phase of my project this holds.
 I would like to make changes in the future to handle problems of human error or other mistyping that could “break” the system.

 - **Who will use it?**